Free South Dakota Arrests, Criminal Records & Probation Search

 The County Sheriff’s Offices without links do not have an online presence.

-Look Up Recent Arrests in South Dakota’s (SD) City Jails
+Look Up Recent Arrests in City Jails Throughout SD

 How To Contact Someone in Jail & Bail Them Out (South Dakota Bail Process)